Applying to the M.D./Ph.D. Program

 Deadlines

-All materials must be received by Oct.
-1 for MSTP applicants.
-The Admissions Committee will not review an applicant’s file until the following are received: verified AMCAS application, BCM supplemental application and fee, letters of recommendation, MCAT scores, and CASPer scores.
-MSTP applicants are strongly advised to submit medical school applications early in the admissions process, preferably during the summer months.
+All MSTP application materials must be received by Oct.
+1. The Admissions Committee will not review an applicant’s file until the following are received: verified AMCAS application, BCM supplemental application and fee, letters of recommendation, MCAT scores, and CASPer scores.
+MSTP applicants are strongly advised to submit their application early in the admissions process, preferably during the summer months.

 You can check the status of your application after the verified AMCAS application has been received by the College.

-Applicants are asked to make a non-binding selection of two Baylor College of Medicine graduate programs of greatest interest.
+Applicants are asked to make a non-binding selection of two Baylor College of Medicine graduate programs of greatest interest or declare their interest in the Rice Bioengineering program for their Ph.D.

 International students must complete their undergraduate training at an accredited U.S. college or university to be eligible to apply to the medical school and the M.D./Ph.D.
 Program.
 Students accepted to the M.D./Ph.D.
 Program must complete both their M.D. and Ph.D. at Baylor College of Medicine.
 International students who have completed their M.D. in another country and are interested in obtaining a Ph.D. should contact the Graduate School at gradappboss@bcm.edu for more information.